 Any of these examples explain why someone might want to open accounts in one of the non-AEOI countries listed above.

-But, if your reason for wanting to open a bank account in one of these non-AEOI countries is to protect your personal information, increase your privacy, or participate in illegal activities… then chances are, your banking (and your privacy) is going to be short-lived.
+But, if your reason for wanting to open an account in one of these non-AEOI countries is to protect your personal information, increase your privacy, or participate in illegal activities… then chances are, your banking (and your privacy) is going to be short-lived.

 Remember: there are countless ways to legally minimize taxes, increase privacy, protect assets, and mitigate risks today.
 So, relying on non-AEOI countries to do this for you makes little sense.
 At best, it’s a short-term strategy with enormous risks, both personally and financially.